Is this a tearful farewell for box-office Adam?

 A stint at Reading lasted just one campaign, but the opportunity to live a childhood dream was handed to Adam in September 2020 when he was offered a two-year-deal at Dens Park.

-The Scotland international was integral to James McPake's promotion-winning side last season, and the midfielder has managed four goals and six assists this term.
+He was integral to James McPake's promotion-winning side last season, and the midfielder has managed four goals and six assists this term.
 But could his most recent strike be his last?

 "[I had a tear in my eye] because it possibly could be my last game in this stadium," Adam told Sportsound.
 "I've got a decision to make in the next few weeks.